wolfhesse/dotnet-docker-samples/dotnetapp-prod/README.md

 # .NET Core Docker Production Sample

 This .NET Core Docker sample demonstrates a best practice pattern for building Docker images for .NET Core apps.
-It works with both Linux and Windows containers.
+The sample works with both Linux and Windows containers.

 The [sample Dockerfile](Dockerfile) creates an .NET Core application Docker image based off of the [.NET Core Runtime Docker base image](https://hub.docker.com/r/microsoft/dotnet/).
 This is the type of image you would want to use in production.
 It uses the [Docker multi-stage build feature](https://github.com/dotnet/announcements/issues/18) to build the sample in a container based on the larger [.NET Core SDK Docker base image](https://hub.docker.com/r/microsoft/dotnet/) and then copies the final build result into a Docker image based on the smaller [.NET Core Docker Runtime base image](https://hub.docker.com/r/microsoft/dotnet/).
 The SDK image contains tools that are required to build applications while the runtime image does not.